World Pasta Day celebrates the most iconic Italian dish on 25 October. Discover more with us.

 Every year on 25 October we celebrate World Pasta Day, an event organised by the Italian Food Union.
 The first celebration took place in Naples, Italy, in 1998 and since then this event has been held every year in different cities around the world.

-The aim of this celebration has always been to draw attention to the global and unifying role of this food, with its many nutritional qualities and multifaceted organoleptic characteristics.
+The aim of this celebration has always been to draw attention to the global and unifying role of a product with many nutritional qualities and multifaceted organoleptic characteristics.

 World Pasta Day: myths and legends of a symbol